 Every Team Parent’s Dirty Little Secret

-But you should.
-Second to the coach, the team parent can have the most effect on how successful and enjoyable your team experience will be.
-Now let’s assume they are the good-variety team parent and not the drama-causing, gossipy, control freak kind (I’ve been told they exist, although I have been fortunate to not experience one).
+But you should!
+Second, to the coach, the team parent can have the most effect on how successful and enjoyable your team experience will be.
+Now let’s assume they are the good-variety team parent and not the drama-causing, gossipy, control freak kind (I’ve been told they exist, although I have been fortunate not to experience one).

 When you have a good one, they are part of the well-oiled machine that makes your team go.
-It’s a thankless job that involves chasing down delinquent parents, uncommunicative or very busy coaches, and wrangling upwards of 10-15 children, most who aren’t your own.
+It’s a thankless job that involves chasing down delinquent parents, uncommunicative or very busy coaches, and wrangling upwards of 10-15 children, most of who aren’t your own.
 And typically, you don’t hear from anyone unless something gets screwed up.

-So then hear me out.
-You need to treat this person with the utmost respect, kindness and thoughtfulness.
+So then, hear me out.
+You need to treat this person with the utmost respect, kindness, and thoughtfulness.
 Because they are doing a job THAT NO MOM OR DAD IN THEIR RIGHT MIND WOULD EVER WANT TO DO!
 An occasional thank you and bowing down in their presence might be in order.

 Yet regardless of whether they knock it out of the park or hit a little dribbler – there are a few things you need to remember about your team parent:

 - Typically, they have REAL jobs outside of being a team parent

 - They have their OWN families, and your team is not and should not be their first priority

 - They are NOT paid – even if they get club/team dues for free or discounted, it wouldn’t cover the amount of time they put into it.